Module 4.1: Managed vs Self-Managed Kubernetes

 Success Criteria

-Section titled “Success Criteria”- Identified at least 5 operational risks in the cluster manifest
+Section titled “Success Criteria”- Identified at least 5 catastrophic operational risks in the provided cluster manifest.

 Next Module